+This is page four of a guide to Writing Well.
 This page focuses on four elements of style:

 Pardon me while I open a wormhole into your brain and pump style advice into it.